gyulanemeth/bluefox.email/email-sending-concepts/return-path.md

 });
 </script>

 Return Path is a critical but often overlooked component of email that determines where delivery failure notifications go.
-While most email users focus on the visible "From" and "To" addresses, the Return Path works behind the scenes as part of the email's envelope information, silently managing bounce messages and providing valuable feedback about email deliverability.
+While most email users focus on the visible "From" and "To" addresses, the Return Path works behind the scenes as part of the email's **envelope information**, silently managing bounce messages and providing valuable feedback about email deliverability.
 Understanding this key element is essential for anyone serious about maintaining good email practices and maximizing message delivery rates.

 ## <a id="what-is-return-path"></a>What is Return Path?

-The Return-Path is an email header that specifies where bounce messages, or notifications about delivery failures, should be directed.
+The Return-Path is an email header that specifies where **bounce messages**, or notifications about delivery failures, should be directed.
 This address may differ from the visible "From" address.
-It represents the actual sender involved in the email transaction and is established during the SMTP session.
-The receiving server automatically adds this header, which plays a crucial role in managing failed deliveries and monitoring email problems.
+It represents the actual sender involved in the email transaction and is established during the [SMTP](/email-sending-concepts/smtp) session.
+The receiving server automatically adds this header, which plays a **crucial role in managing failed deliveries** and monitoring email problems.

 Key characteristics of the Return-Path:
 - It's set during the SMTP transaction (the protocol used to send emails)